National Dialogue & Peace Mediation Course

 Learn from experts in the national dialogue & mediation field how to design and implement effective national dialogues.

-Today's peace processes are highly complex, as currently seen in Syria, Yemen and South Sudan.
-Peace mediation and national dialogue are widely recognized as two relevant avenues for the peaceful settlement of conflicts.
+Today’s peace processes are highly complex, as currently seen in Syria, Yemen and South Sudan.
+Peace mediation and national dialogues are widely recognized as two relevant avenues for the peaceful settlement of conflicts.
 Peace mediation processes are assisted negotiation processes, often with limited participation and a focus on questions of power-sharing.
-National dialogues, in contrast, aim to provide a space to discuss a broader range of issues relevant to the wider society, expand participation beyond political and military elites and rebuild relations among different actors.
-The two concepts are closely interlinked as national dialogues can be set up before, during or after peace mediation processes.
+National dialogues, in contrast, aim to provide a space to discuss a broader range of issues relevant to the wider society, expand participation beyond political and military elites and (re)build relations among different actors.
+Nevertheless, the two concepts are closely interlinked as national dialogues can be set up before, during or after peace mediation processes.